Society of Physics Students

 Devoted To Community Outreach

-Every year, the Society of Physics Students at Mines holds the Fall Physics Fest, formerly known as Haunted Physics Lab, and Future Faces of Physics.
-This year, the Society hosted a new outreach event, Spring Into Physics, which is similar to Fall Physics Fest, but on a slightly smaller scale with fewer demos.
+Every year, the Society of Physics Students at Mines holds Fall Into Physics, formerly known as Haunted Physics Lab, and Spring Into Physics.